irregularchat/Speech-Memorization-Platform/README.md

 **NOT CURRENTLY WORKING** This line will be removed when the app is ready for testing.

+## Contributing

+We welcome contributions to this project.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

+For the direction of the project, please read our [ROADMAP.md](ROADMAP.md) file.

 ## Features

 - **Text Selection**: Choose from a list of pre-established texts stored in the `pre_texts` directory or input your own custom text.